Urist-McGit/debsbom-plugin-examples/README.md

 . venv/bin/activate
 ```

-Then install debsbom, and afterwards this package:
+Then install this plugin which automatically pulls in debsbom in the correct version:

 ```
-pip install debsbom
 pip install .
 ```